bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

  It may have been preferable to have the music/sound effects toggle icons visible at all times, but the games are short enough that it should not be an issue for anybody.

- When a user clicks on the Easy/Hard button in order to change difficulty, the display is not up-dated with the extra cards untill the start button is clicked and the game begins.
-This has no adverse effect on game-play but it may have been better from a UX point of view to have the extra cards displayed straight away to confirm the players        actions.
+ When a user clicks on the Easy/Hard button in order to change difficulty, the display is not up-dated with the extra/lesser amount of cards untill the start button is clicked and the game begins.
+This has no adverse effect on game-play but it may have been better from a UX point of view to have the changes displayed straight away to confirm the players        actions.